ValerySidorin/fujin/protocol.md

 # Fujin protocol

 This document provides a brief description of the native Fujin protocol, used for communication between the Fujin server and client.
-It is a byte-based publish/subscribe protocol.
+It is a byte-based protocol that supports pub/sub, message queue and request/reply (TODO) patterns.
 The Fujin server operates as a QUIC server.

 The Fujin server implements a [zero allocation byte parser](https://youtu.be/ylRKac5kSOk?t=10m46s), inspired by the NATS server, ensuring high speed and efficiency.